What is permaculture?

 It sounds serious, but it is in fact fun and empowering- it is the feeling of taking back the control of our lives and going on an adventure….

+In permaculture we design everything first before doing things!
+We would rather make mistakes on paper than in the real world.
 A permaculture design aims to create elegant solutions that are highly effective and simple.
-A typical permaculture solution seeks to solve multiple problems at once, especially problems not thought to be inter-related.
-In a design you will take time to notice how things relate.
-It (as an analogy) is not creating a garden, but about creating a long term ecosystem.
+A typical permaculture solution seeks to solve several problems at once.
+In a design you will take time to notice how things relate, (as an analogy) is not creating a garden, but about creating a long term ecosystem.
 You can apply this way of thinking to anything– it is about being more permanent- in the way we treat nature and in our cultural practices.

 By carrying a set of ecological principles in mind when designing our projects and learning about lots of tried and tested permaculture tools and techniques we become aware of a kind of checklist of things to think about when approaching living in more sustainable ways.
 After a first stage of surveying what you have around you and thinking clearly about what you would like to achieve then you can start designing your project.

 Anna’s frequently delivered ‘How to do a Permaculture Design’ workshops are all about learning the basic skills and mindset to get going on your own.
 It is a beginners introduction course to designing and it doesn’t have to be about landscape or gardens!
 This Spring we have an enjoyable weekend workshop lined up, based at Mallydam’s Wood RSPCA Education Center and a very special permaculture farm nearby.